aspose-words/Aspose.Words-API-References/english/net/aspose.words/commentrangeend/id/_index.md

 ---
 title: CommentRangeEnd.Id
 second_title: Aspose.Words for .NET API Reference
 description: CommentRangeEnd property.
-Specifies the identifier of the comment to which this region is linked to in C#
+Specifies the identifier of the comment to which this region is linked to in C#.
 type: docs
 weight: 20
 url: /net/aspose.words/commentrangeend/id/